RevathiPutrevu/Portfolio/README.md

 ---

 ## Education
-University of Michigan- Deaborn, USA - Master of Science (M.S) in Engineering Jawaharlal Nehru Technological University, India - Bachelor of Technology (B.Tech)in Engineering
+**University of Michigan-Deaborn, USA** - Master of Science in Engineering

+**Jawaharlal Nehru Technological University, India** - Bachelor of Technology in Engineering

 ## Contact